Skip to main content

 When SMA Resource Monitor automatically deactivates a Counter, Service, or Process Monitor, it unselects the "Active" option for that monitor on the respective summary tab of the main SMA Resource Monitor screen.
 To automatically re-enable the monitor, configure one or more of the Auto Re-Enable Trigger settings.

-If auto re-enable is configured, when SMA Resource Monitor automatically deactivates a monitor, it disables the trigger, but keeps monitoring for the re-enabling of the trigger and the "Active" box for the monitor in the respective summary tab continues to show selected.
+If auto re-enable is configured, when SMA Resource Monitor automatically deactivates a monitor, it disables the trigger, but keeps monitoring for the re-enabling of the trigger and the "Active" option for the monitor in the respective summary tab continues to show selected.
 To manually enable the trigger again, unselect then select the "Active" option on the respective summary tab of the main SMA Resource Monitor screen.

 File Monitor Parameters

 • File Name (Required): Defines the full path and file name to be monitored.
-Wild cards are supported to indicate all files in a path or all files of an extension type, etc. UNC paths are also supported.
+Wildcards are supported to indicate all files in a path or all files of an extension type.
+UNC paths are also supported.
 The following values are invalid for the file name: \ (backslash), / (forward slash), : (colon), * (asterisk), ? (question mark), " (quotes), < (less than), > (greater than), | (pipe).

 • File State: Defines the File State values to monitor: